Ashita-no-lonewolf/Ashita-no-lonewolf/README.md

 - 💡 Value of hard work and perseverance in achieving success
 - 💡 Power of empathy and kindness in fostering meaningful connections and creating a harmonious society
 - 💡 Importance of ethical behavior and integrity in all aspects of life
+- 💡 The power of collaborative learning in open source.
+- 💡 Continuous skill development through practical application.
+- 💡 The value of contributing to projects that have a positive impact.

 </details>